ycc3041/Data-Visualization/README.md

 ![p2-4](https://user-images.githubusercontent.com/44735519/47968892-028a1c80-e03e-11e8-920a-f2163ac6d911.gif)

-## Project 3: US Airlines Networks Visualization with 1997 US Airlines Dataset
+## Project 3: Networks Visualization with 1997 US Airlines Dataset

 ### || Networks graph
 #### Each node represents an airport and each edge represents a route